 US Secretary of State rejects Arab leaders' request for ceasefire in Gaza

-Israel has repeatedly called on Palestinian civilians in northern Gaza to move south as fighting intensifies, raising concerns about a humanitarian crisis.
-Israel has also rejected calls from the United States for a partial ceasefire, which Washington says is necessary to allow aid to enter Gaza and for people to leave safely.
+Israel has repeatedly called on Palestinian civilians in northern Gaza to move south amid intensifying fighting, raising fears of a humanitarian crisis.
+Israel has also rejected calls from the United States for a partial ceasefire, which Washington says is necessary to allow aid into Gaza and for civilians to leave safely.

-In another development, Israeli Prime Minister Benjamin Netanyahu on November 5 disciplined Heritage Minister Amihay Eliyahu, who appeared to voice support for the idea of Israel carrying out a nuclear attack on Gaza.
-Netanyahu’s office said Eliyahu, a member of a far-right party in the coalition government, was suspended from attending cabinet meetings “until further notice,” according to Reuters.
+In a separate development, Israeli Prime Minister Benjamin Netanyahu on November 5 disciplined Heritage Minister Amihay Eliyahu, who appeared to voice support for the idea of Israel carrying out a nuclear attack on Gaza.
+Mr. Netanyahu’s office said Mr. Eliyahu, a member of a far-right party in the coalition government, was suspended from attending cabinet meetings “until further notice,” according to Reuters.

 Earlier, Mr. Eliyahu participated in a radio interview.
 When asked about the option of using nuclear weapons in Gaza, he replied: "That is one way."
 His words attracted attention in the Arab media and caused controversy in the Israeli mainstream media.

-Neither Eliyahu nor his party’s leadership were part of the team that led Israel’s war in Gaza.
-Nor did they have access to Israel’s nuclear capabilities — which it has not publicly acknowledged — or the authority to activate them, according to Reuters.
+Neither Mr Eliyahu nor his party leaders were part of the team that ran Israel’s war in Gaza.
+Nor did they have knowledge of Israel’s nuclear capabilities – which it has not publicly acknowledged – or the authority to activate them, according to Reuters.

 US, Arab officials meet as casualties rise in Gaza during Israeli campaign